bmadrid00/codewater-lake/journals/Eric_Biles.md

 Stardate 05.16.2023
 Coder's logEntry: 000002
     ...Today we went over the implementation of authorization capabilities.
 We added user authentication and completed the beckend routes.

+Stardate 05.17.2023
+Coder's logEntry: 000003
+    ...Today we modified the cabin model to accomodate images and protected user_id authentication routes, additionally the React front-end framework was started.